Constructing monotone homotopies and sweepouts: Introduction

 \subsection{Background and related work}

 These theorems have numerous applications to metric geometry, and to applied topology.
-In terms of metric geometry, it improves known estimates of the lengths of the shortest geodesics between pairs of points on Riemannian $2$-spheres from \cite{NR1} and \cite{NR2}.
-It also greatly decreases the complexity of these proofs.
-Furthermore, it allows the results from \cite{NR3} to be generalized to the free loop space of a Riemannian $2$-sphere.
+In terms of metric geometry, Theorem~\ref*{thm:disc} improves known estimates of the lengths of the shortest geodesics between pairs of points on Riemannian $2$-spheres from \cite{NR1} and \cite{NR2}.
+In particular, the two authors prove that there are at least $k$ geodesics joining any two points on a Riemannian $2$-sphere of length at most $22kd$, where $d$ is the diameter of the $2$-sphere (if the two points agree, then this improves to $20kd$).
+These results improve these bounds to $16kd$ and $14kd$ respectfully, and also greatly decrease the complexity of the proofs in \cite{NR1} and \cite{NR2}.

+These results also allow the results from \cite{NR3} to be generalized to the free loop space of a Riemannian $2$-sphere; a map from $S^m \rightarrow \Lambda M$, where $M$ is a Riemannian $2$-sphere and $\Lambda M$ is the set of closed curves in $M$, can be homotoped to a map $\tilde{f}: S^m \rightarrow \Lambda M$ consisting of of curves of lengths bounded by $\rho(m,k,d)$, with $\rho$ being an explicit function, $d$ being the diameter of $M$, and $k$ being the number of distinct non-trivial periodic geodesics of $M$ with length at most $2d$.
+In \cite{NR3}, Nabutovsky and Rotman proved the analogous statement for maps into the space of simple closed curves based at a fixed point; our results allow this restriction to be removed.
 For more details, we refer to Chambers and Rotman~\cite[Section~0.1]{cr-mhcdrs-16}.
-Of special note is that Theorem \ref{thm:disc} directly implies that, if the boundary of a Riemannian disc is contractible through curves of length less than $L$, then for any point $q$ on the boundary of the disc, the boundary is contractible to the point $q$ through loops based at $q$ of length less than $L + 2d$.
+Of special note is that Theorem \ref*{thm:disc} directly implies that, if the boundary of a Riemannian disc is contractible through curves of length less than $L$, then for any point $q$ on the boundary of the disc, the boundary is contractible to the point $q$ through loops based at $q$ of length less than $L + 2d$.
 Here, $d$ is the diameter of the Riemannian $2$-disc.

 The sweepouts described in Theorem \ref*{thm:sphere} appear in minimal surface and min-max literature.
 In \cite{CLoptimalsphere}, Chambers and Liokumovich show that if there is a sweepout of a Riemannian $2$-sphere through curves of length less than $L$, then there is a sweepout of the same Riemannian $2$-sphere through simple closed curves and constant curves of lengths less than $L$.
 They then use this result to answer a question of Freedman about the minmax levels with respect to different classes of sweepouts.
 Our theorem is an improvement on this result, proving that such a sweepout can be simplified to not only consist of curves which do not have self-intersections (other than constant curves), but to consist of such curves which are (mostly) pairwise disjoint as well.